Randy Blythe

 David Randall Blythe (/blaɪ/, born February 21, 1971) is an American vocalist, best known as the lead singer and lyricist of heavy metal band Lamb of God and Burn the Priest.
-He has also performed guest vocals for Cannabis Corpse, A Life Once Lost, Overkill, Gojira, Pitch Black Forecast, Eyehategod, Eluveitie, Bad Brains, Soulfly, Clutch, Body Count, DevilDriver, Suicide Silence, Doyle, Metal Allegiance, Voodoo Glow Skulls, and Lacuna Coil; and is the lead singer of side-project band Halo of Locusts.
+He has also performed guest vocals for Cannabis Corpse, A Life Once Lost, Overkill, Gojira, Pitch Black Forecast, Eyehategod, Eluveitie, Bad Brains, Soulfly, Clutch, Body Count, DevilDriver, Suicide Silence, Doyle, Metal Allegiance, Voodoo Glow Skulls, Lacuna Coil, and Mastodon; and is the lead singer of side-project band Halo of Locusts.

-He has also released two books which both became Publishers Weekly non-fiction best sellers.
+Outside of music Blythe has released two books which both became Publishers Weekly non-fiction best sellers.
 He has also made multiple appearances in television and film.
+In 2016 Loudwire named him the #61 best Hard Rock / Metal Frontman of all time.

+Early life

+David Randall Blythe was born on February 21, 1971, at Fort Meade, Maryland, where his father was serving in the Air Force.
+His parents divorced when he was young, and while he was in the fourth grade, he moved to Virginia, where he lived on his grandmother’s farm with his father and brothers.
+Blythe has described himself as a "nerd" during his youth, being an avid reader and playing games such as Dungeons & Dragons.
+He was first introduced to punk rock in the sixth grade while attending a summer camp, where a friend gave him a copy of Never Mind the Bollocks, Here's the Sex Pistols by the Sex Pistols.
+Blythe graduated from Western Branch High School in Chesapeake, in 1989 and was also enrolled at the Governor’s School for the Arts for a period of time.

+After dropping of out college Blythe spent that Summer hopping freight trains to travel across country, after two months he returned to Virginia where he tried out for Burn the Priest and became their lead singer.

 Professional career

 Blythe joined Lamb of God in 1995, when they were still known as Burn the Priest.
 Before the band was successful, Blythe had previously worked as a cook and a roofer.
-The group released their first album a self titled in 1999.
-Their first album under the name Lamb of God was released the following year titled New American Gospel, this was followed by 2003s As the Palaces Burn.
-During this time Blythe also started a side project band known as Halo of Locusts, who were founded around 2004.
+The group released their self-titled album in 1999.
+Their first album under the name Lamb of God was released the following year, titled New American Gospel; this was followed by 2003's As the Palaces Burn.
+During this time, Blythe also started a side project band known as Halo of Locusts, who were founded around 2004.
 A full-length release was planned, but has yet to be released.
 They contributed to For the Sick, the tribute album for Eyehategod, covering "Dixie Whiskey".
-That same year Blythe and Lamb of God made their major label debut with their gold certified record Ashes of the Wake.
-In a review by Ultimate Guitar they wrote “Blythe is what really sets this band apart from other metalcore bands out there, his scream and his growls have his distinctive sound.
-Only a few bands have their own original sound to the screams.
-Blythe is a great lyricist in my opinion, very political and it does make you think.
-But only a few lines will stick with you.”
+That same year, Blythe and Lamb of God made their major label debut with their gold certified record Ashes of the Wake.
+In a review by Ultimate Guitar, they wrote: "Blythe is what really sets this band apart from other metalcore bands out there, his scream and his growls have his distinctive sound.
+Only a few bands have their own original sound to the screams."